 New Orleans, LA is home to one of the most haunted places in the state, Andrew Jackson Hotel.
 Come Explore its mystery with Haunted Journeys.

-Right after the fire, a U.S. Federal Courthouse was almost immediately built on this land and remained there until before the turn of the 20th Century.
-Here General Andrew Jackson, who later became the seventh U.S. president, was held in contempt of court and charged with obstruction of justice.
+After the fire, a U.S. Federal Courthouse was built on this land and remained until before the turn of the 20th Century.
+General Andrew Jackson, who later became the seventh U.S. president, was held in contempt of court and charged with obstruction of justice.
 The courthouse was demolished and the current building was erected in 1890.

 Yes, the Andrew Jackson Hotel is known as one of the most haunted hotels in New Orleans.
 It is said the building is haunted by the ghost of a young fellow called Armand.
 Sometimes he will wake up guests with his laughter.
 Other times he will push them out of their bed.